Ruthisates/ruru/Fun_zone/Tech_tales.md

 ## The day the world stopped
   Let’s go back to September 1947.
 Meet **Grace Hopper**, a legendary computer pioneer who was working on a computer called the Harvard Mark II.
-Now, this thing wasn't sleek like your laptop it was a massive, bedroom-sized beast full of hot glass tubes and thousands of clicking mechanical switches.
+Now, this thing wasn't sleek like your laptop it was a massive, bedroom sized beast full of hot glass tubes and thousands of clicking mechanical switches.
 Suddenly, this multimillion dollar machine just dies.
 No warning, no error message, just total silence.
 The engineers spent hours opening up the giant metal cabinets, poking around the wires.
 Finally, stuck deep inside one of the electrical switches, they found the culprit: